Basic plan with semi-private hospital room coverage

 The grace period is ten days for the payment of premiums and is allowed for each premium except the first.
 During the grace period, insurance remains in force and premiums continue to be payable by you.

 We will terminate the policy when payment has not been made before the end of the grace period.
 We will send you written notice of termination.
 Any claims for expenses incurred after the policy has terminated are not eligible for payment.

 To be eligible, and continue to be eligible for coverage under this policy, a person must be:

 - covered under provincial health insurance,

-- Quebec residents must also have and continue to have health and drug coverage through a group benefit plan or through Régie de l'assurance maladie du Québec (RAMQ).
-A person not covered under a group benefit plan or through RAMQ, is not eligible for coverage under this policy.
+- Quebec residents must also have and continue to have group drug coverage provided by an employer or through membership in an order or association or through Régie de l’assurance maladie du Québec (RAMQ).
+A person not covered under a group benefit plan or through RAMQ is not eligible for coverage under this policy.

 - related to you in one of the following ways: